 Latin American nations generally follow the civil law tradition.
 Civil law, which has its roots in Roman law, features reliance on codified law, rather than precedential case law.
 An excellent introduction to the civil law tradition is noted below.

 Locating, and also interpreting, sources of Latin American law can be extremely challenging, even for seasoned legal researchers.
 Keep in mind that, when approaching a question related to Latin American law (or foreign law generally), it is often advantageous to start with a secondary source.
 There are many useful print sources and online guides in English that can serve as introductions to understanding and researching Latin American law.
 Some of these resources are listed at right, and others are listed under the "Books," "Databases," and "Web Resources" tabs.

 An excellent introduction to civil law systems is available via the WWW link listed below.
-Other books on civil law may be located using Pegasus (see the "Books" tab for more info).
+Books on civil law may be located using Loyola's online library catalog (see the "Books" tab for more info).

 Sponsored by the University of Ottawa, JuriGlobe is a multilingual databank that provides general information on world legal systems.
 Countries are categorized by type of legal system, and a color-coded map is included that displays the geographic distribution of legal systems.